Distributed Corruption Detection in Networks: Introduction

-Consider a network of agents represented by a finite directed graph $G=(V,E)$.
-Each vertex can be either truthful, or corrupt.
-We denote by $B$ the set of corrupt agents and by $T$ the set of truthful ones.
-Thus $V=T \cup B, T \cap B=\emptyset$.
-For each vertex $u$ and each of its out-neighbors $v$, $u$ examines $v$ and reports about his type.
-If $u$ is truthful, he reports the truth, that is, reports that $v \in T$ if indeed $v \in T$ and reports that $v \in B$ if $v \in B$.
-If $u \in B$, then he reports adversarially, independently of the actual nature of $v$.
-We assume that the corrupt vertices can cooperate in an arbitrary fashion.
-The question we address is under what conditions on the graph $G$ and the number of truthful vertices it is possible to identify almost all truthful vertices and almost all corrupt ones, with certainty.
+The question we address is under what conditions on the digraph $G$ and the number of truthful vertices it is possible to identify the truthfulness status of most nodes with certainty.
 It is easy to see that this is impossible if $|T| \leq |B|$.
 Indeed, if $V=V_1 \cup V_2 \cup W$ is a partition of $V$ into $3$ pairwise disjoint sets where $|V_1|=|V_2|$ (and $W$ may be empty), then the corrupt agents can ensure that all the reports in the two scenarios $T=V_1$, $B=V_2 \cup W$ and $T=V_2$, $B=V_1 \cup W$ will be identical.
-As there is no common truthful agent in these two possibilities, no deterministic algorithm can locate a truthful agent with no error.
+As there is no common truthful agent in these two possibilities, no algorithm can locate a truthful agent with no error.

-Our main result is that if the graph is a good bounded degree directed expander, in the sense described below, and we have a majority of truthful agents, it is possible to identify most of the truthful agents, whereas if it is far from being an expander this is impossible even if the number of truthful vertices is guaranteed to be at least $0.99 |V|$.
+Our main result is that if the graph is a good bounded-degree directed expander, in the sense described below, and we have a majority of truthful agents, then it is possible to identify the truthfulness status of most of the nodes.
+We recall the following definition of regular spectral expander graphs. \begin{definition} Call a graph an $(n,d, \lambda)$-graph if it is $d$-regular, has $n$ vertices and all its eigenvalues besides the top one are in absolute value at most $\lambda$. \end{definition} We use the fact that classical construction of expanders like the Ramanujan graphs of \cite{LPS}, \cite{Ma}, are $(n,d,\lambda)$ graphs with $\lambda = 2 \sqrt{d-1}$.
+For the known connection between the expansion and pseudo-random properties of graphs and their eigenvalues, see, e.g., \cite{AC}, \cite{HLW} and the references therein.

-We first consider the case of symmetric directed graphs, that is, graphs in which $(u,v)$ is a directed edge iff $(v,u)$ is such an edge.
-This case is somewhat simpler, and is equivalent to considering $G$ as an undirected graph in which each vertex reports about all his neighbors.

-For a positive $\delta<1/8$ call a graph $G=(V,E)$ on a set of $n$ vertices a $\delta$ good expander if any set $U$ of at most $2 \delta n$ vertices has more than $|U|$ neighbors outside $U$, and there is an edge between any pair of sets of vertices provided one of them is of size at least $\delta n$ and the other is of size at least $n/4$.
-Standard results about expanders (see, e.g., \cite{ABNNR}, Corollary 1) imply that this holds for Ramanujan graphs or random regular graphs with degrees at least $c/\delta$ for an appropriately chosen absolute constant $c$.
-The main result for the undirected case is the following. \begin{theo} Let $G=(V,E)$ be a $\delta$-good expander and suppose $V=T \cup B$, $T \cap B =\emptyset$ and $|T|>|B|$.
-Then when getting the reports of each vertex of $G$ about all its neighbors we can identify a subset $T' \subset T$ and a subset $B' \subset B$ so that $|T' \cup B'| > (1-\delta)n$.
-That is, we will be able to recover the type of almost all vertices of $G$.
+First we consider the somewhat simpler case of \emph{undirected graphs} (the adjacency relation is symmetric).